w3c/wai-dynamic-planning/source/plan/index.html.erb.md

 ### [Engage with stakeholders](engage_with_stakeholders.html)

-Help maintain long-term support by providing regular report and feedback points to management and stakeholders.
+Help maintain long-term support through regular communication with management and other stakeholders.

 {::nomarkdown}
 <%= article :end %>